Chop and drop is a relatively new concept in human agricultural history, and you may have noticed it's making big waves.

 Another option is to reapply a thin layer of the cover crop residue so that the seedlings can easily push their way through, and then add more and more of the residue back for mulch as your plants gain size.
 This helps prevent smothering them.

-I also have great success broadcasting seeds atop my mulch layers, knowing they’ll eventually work their way down to the soil.
-Another thin layer of more mulch on top helps keep the seeds moist until they germinate.
+I also have great success broadcasting seeds atop my mulch layers, knowing they'll eventually work their way down to the soil.
+Another thin layer of more mulch or compost on top helps keep the seeds moist until they germinate.

 Chop & Drop Techniques